 “I have spent many days stringing and unstringing my instrument, while the song I came to sing remains unsung.”
 Rabindranath Tagore

 What a powerful truth to let in if I have the courage to be honest with myself.
 Fear holds me back from living my purpose, from hearing the voice calling me.
 I have spent sooooo much time, so many years, stringing and unstringing, banging my head against the same familiar and comfortable walls.
-But I have come to a new place in my older years where I am much more patient with myself, more understanding of this crazy predicament we all are born into.
+But I have come to a new place in my older years where I am much more understanding of this crazy predicament we all are born into.
 Life, this life, our life is really really complicated.
 To get to the other side, even temporarily, I have to feel it.
 I have to grieve it.
 I have to in time accept it.
 And finally I have to release it.
-And then maybe, just maybe, the song…my unique song… can be sung, one clear note at a time and my incessant re-stringing will finally fade into stillness.
+And then maybe, just maybe all that incessant restringing will cease and the song, my unique song, can be sung, one steady note at a time.

 Ingredients: 8 ounces ground lamb, 1 teaspoon sea salt, 1/2 teaspoon ground fennel seed, 1/2 teaspoon ground black cumin seeds, 1/2 teaspoon ground ginger, 1/2 small red onion finely chopped, 2 large garlic cloves finely chopped, 1/4 teaspoon cayenne, 3/4 teaspoon sweet paprika, 1/4 teaspoon saffron threads, 4 black cardamom pods, 6 whole cloves crushed, 2 tablespoons ghee